 The FDA's job is to protect the safety of patients in its use of drugs and medical devices and to advance public health by speeding innovations that make medicines and technology more effective, safer and more affordable.
 That is its mission.

+But we believe the FDA has adopted a stance of excessive caution in its regulation of diabetes drugs and technology that is counter to its duty to serve patient needs.
 Specifically, it has established new rules that will impair research and innovation into diabetes therapy.
 (A copy of the letter sent to manufacturers in November 2008 can be found at www.diatribe.us/fdaletter.)